Oneo64/The-Mirk-of-Agmundr/Writing/FirstDraft/Chapter2.md

 Ljörn was going to say he couldn't fall asleep because of his lack of defence, but when he opened his mouth to speak, he heard movement in the bushes again.
 They sharply turned, eyes searching and scanning the grass from which the sound came.
 He was sure this time it wasn't the rain or the wind.

 The door opened with a slight creak.
-"Ljörn, what are you-," Alfrir stopped himself as he saw what they were looking at.
+"Ljörn, what are you—," Alfrir stopped himself as he saw what they were looking at.

 <!-- SCENARIO 3: Wolves !-->